PatriciaDadzie/alx-airbnb-database/normalization.md

-Step 1: First Normal Form (1NF)

-Rule:

-Eliminate repeating groups.

-Ensure each field contains only atomic values.

-Application to AirBnB schema:

-All attributes contain atomic values (e.g., first_name, last_name, email).

-No multi-valued attributes (e.g., phone numbers, payment methods).

-Each table has a primary key.

-✅ The schema satisfies 1NF.

-Step 2: Second Normal Form (2NF)

-Rule:

-Must be in 1NF.

-Remove partial dependencies (no non-key attribute should depend on part of a composite key).

-Application:

-All tables use single-column primary keys (UUIDs), not composite keys.

-Therefore, no partial dependency issues.

-✅ The schema satisfies 2NF.

-Step 3: Third Normal Form (3NF)

-Rule:

-Must be in 2NF.

-Remove transitive dependencies (non-key attributes should depend only on the key, not on other non-key attributes).

-Checks:

-User Table

-role is independent of other non-key attributes.

-✅ No transitive dependencies.

-Property Table

-All attributes depend on property_id.

-host_id is a foreign key → valid dependency.

-✅ No transitive dependencies.

-Booking Table

-total_price could be considered derived from (pricepernight × nights).

-Keeping it stored introduces potential redundancy.

-Option 1: Keep it for performance (denormalization).

-Option 2: Remove it to strictly enforce 3NF.

-⚠️ Suggested: Remove total_price from schema OR mark it as a computed field instead of stored.

-Payment Table

-All attributes depend only on payment_id.

-✅ No issues.

-Review Table

-rating, comment depend only on review_id.

-✅ No issues.

-Message Table

-message_body, sent_at depend only on message_id.

-✅ No issues.

-Final Adjustments

-Remove total_price from Booking (to strictly comply with 3NF).

-Instead, calculate when needed:

-total_price = Property.pricepernight × DATEDIFF(end_date, start_date)

-All other tables are already in 3NF.

-Conclusion

-The AirBnB database schema is normalized to Third Normal Form (3NF), with only one adjustment recommended:

-Remove or compute total_price dynamically in the Booking table to avoid redundancy.

-This ensures:

-Minimal data redundancy.

-Improved consistency.

-Clear relationships between entities.
+# Database Normalization - AirBnB

+## Objective

+Ensure that the AirBnB-style database schema conforms to the Third Normal Form (3NF).

+---

+## 1. First Normal Form (1NF)

+**Rule:** Eliminate repeating groups and ensure atomicity.

+- All attributes in the schema hold atomic values.
+- No arrays or multi-valued fields.

+✅ **Passes 1NF**

+---

+## 2. Second Normal Form (2NF)

+**Rule:** Eliminate partial dependencies.

+- All tables use single-column primary keys (UUIDs).
+- No attribute depends only on part of a composite key.

+✅ **Passes 2NF**

+---

+## 3. Third Normal Form (3NF)

+**Rule:** Eliminate transitive dependencies.

+- All non-key attributes depend only on the primary key.
+- No attribute is dependent on another non-key attribute.

+✅ **Passes 3NF**

+---

+## Optional Consideration

+- **Location** could be normalized into a separate table if locations are reused across properties.
+Current design keeps it as a simple field for simplicity.

+---

+## Final Verdict

+The database schema conforms to **Third Normal Form (3NF)** and is well-structured for production use.